csci104/site/labs/lab9/index.md

 Another way of thinking about the sum rule is to consider two finite and disjoint sets (meaning |A ∩ B| = 0), |A| and |B|. |A ∪ B| = |A| + |B|.

 ##### Example:
 Remember your trip to St. Ives?
 Well, on your trip, you decide to adopt not one, but two felines!
 One of the wives tells you to draw 2 cats out of her sack.
 Recall that there are 49 felines in the sack (7 cats, and for each cat, 7 kittens).
 Of the 49 felines, 17 are black, 21 are tabbies, and 11 are calicos.
 In how many ways can you draw exactly 1 black cat or exactly 1 calico cat?
+(Using B to denote black, T to denote tabby, and C to denote calico, any one of the following arrangements has exactly 1 black or 1 calico cat: BT, BC, CT.)

-**Solution**: let's use B to denote black, T to denote tabby, and C to denote calico.
-Any one of the following arrangements has exactly 1 black or 1 calico cat: BT, BC, CT.
+**Solution**:

 + The number of ways we can get 1 black and 1 tabby cat is: 17 * 21 = 367
 + The number of ways we can get 1 black and 1 calico cat is: 17 * 11 = 187